 - Can your staff write blog posts about the library and what they do?
 Can your users write about how useful the service is to them?

 - Encourage staff & users to snap shelfies and post on social media with #NLD15.
 Ask them to upload to our Flickr pool

-Check out the rest of this site where you can add events to the event map, upload blogs, photos, and videos and don’t forget to keep us posted on social media
+Check out the rest of this site where you can add events to the event map, upload news stories, photos and videos and don’t forget to keep us posted on social media.